The Amalfi Coast in March

 The average Amalfi Coast temperature in March is 15°C-16°C during the day, which will feel pleasant enough when the sun is out but may still require a jacket or a thin coat.
 In the evenings the temperature can still drop to below 10°C, so unless you’re particularly immune to the cold, you probably won’t do much dining outside once the sun has set.

-The majority of annual events that happen in the Amalfi Coast don’t kick off until the summer, but if Easter falls in March then there are celebrations held in most towns in the area to celebrate Holy Week.
+The majority of annual events that happen on the Amalfi Coast don’t kick off until the summer, but if Easter falls in March then there are celebrations held in most towns in the area to celebrate Holy Week.

 Sorrento is where the biggest celebration of this religious festival is held, with processions through the streets of the town that have been held since the 1300s.
-These take place on the Thursday and Friday before Easter Sunday, organised by religious brotherhoods or fraternities from specific churches or parishes in the area, where hooded penitents and clergy walk through the streets of the town.
+These take place on the Thursday and Friday before Easter Sunday, organized by religious brotherhoods or fraternities from specific churches or parishes in the area, where hooded penitents and clergy walk through the streets of the town.

 Most of these processions also involve singing from an all-male, acapella group at the back of the parade, usually performing classic Gregorian music.